Triple Crown Showdown Virtual Derby

 Sunday Silence Photo from the Bleacher Report

 If you have memorable experiences you wish to contribute, I would love to share more stories this fall to coincide with the actual Derby.
 So please send me your thoughts.
 Hashtag your home derby photos with #KyDerbyAtHome and #safeathome.
-And be sure to tune in to the virtual derby this weekend!
+And be sure to tune in to the Triple Crown Showdown Virtual Derby this weekend!